-Sturgeon’s husband released without charge as ex-SNP leader to ‘fully co-operate’
+SNP auditors quit after Peter Murrell arrest in finance probe – latest

-Nicola Sturgeon – latest: Peter Murrell released without charge as ex-SNP leader to ‘fully co-operate’
+Nicola Sturgeon – latest: SNP auditors quit after Peter Murrell arrest in finance probe

-Former first minister of Scotland says she had ‘no prior knowledge’ of arrest

-Police remained at the Glasgow home of Scotland’s former first minister Nicola Sturgeon and her husband Peter Murrell after he was arrested during an investigation into the SNP’s finances.

 The arrest related to a long-running police investigation into the spending of about £600,000 earmarked for Scottish independence campaigning.